New Changi Heritage Trail documents area’s military, recreational and social history

 To cater to the public’s varied interests, NHB curated three thematic routes for the self-guided trail.
 Participants can opt to take public transport to reduce the distance covered on foot for each route.

-The first route, Bungalows and Beaches in Changi, covers about 4km around the area’s coastline, taking visitors by recreation clubs, decades-old chalets and the coastal views that have drawn holiday-goers to Changi since the mid-1800s.
+The first route, Bungalows And Beaches In Changi, covers about 4km around the area’s coastline, taking visitors by recreation clubs, decades-old chalets and the coastal views that have drawn holidaymakers to Changi since the mid-1800s.

-Along the way are Changi Cottage, which the late founding prime minister Lee Kuan Yew once called home for a few months, and chalets at Fairy Point that date to the late 1920s, when they were built as accommodation for senior British military officers.
+Along the way are Changi Cottage, which the late founding prime minister Lee Kuan Yew once called home for a few months, and chalets at Fairy Point that date to the late-1920s, when they were built as accommodation for senior British military officers.

-The second thematic route, War and Peace in Changi, takes participants over about 7.6km, starting from Changi Prison.
+The second thematic route, War And Peace In Changi, takes participants over about 7.6km, starting from Changi Prison.

-NHB said that in the 1920s, the British chose Changi as the site for a cantonment, or military quarters, and artillery emplacements to protect a then-upcoming naval base in Sembawang.
+NHB said that in the 1920s, the British chose Changi as the site for a cantonment, or military quarters, and artillery emplacements to protect a then upcoming naval base in Sembawang.

 Barracks that were part of the cantonment – such as Block 42 in Hendon Road – are part of this route, along with the former Changi Hospital, completed in 1962 for the British Royal Air Force.

 Also remembered are darker periods of Changi’s history.
-Changi Beach, one of many sites where the Japanese carried out the Sook Ching massacre during WWII, book-ends the route.
+Changi Beach, one of many sites where the Japanese carried out the Sook Ching massacre during WWII, closes off the route.

 The newly refreshed Singapore Navy Museum – accessible from Changi Beach by public transport – is an optional extension to this route.

-The third route, Gateways and Communities in Changi, delves into the communities that lived and worked in the area.
+The third route, Gateways And Communities In Changi, delves into the communities that lived and worked in the area.

 Of note are two temples with decades-long connections to the area.